canonical/vanilla-framework/templates/docs/building-vanilla.md

   title: Building with Vanilla
 ---

-Here you will find information on how you can use different tools to build Vanilla into production CSS.
+Here you will find information on how you can use different tools to build Vanilla into production HTML and CSS.

 ## Sass